Tips for Safely Flying During a Pandemic

 Traffic Notice:

-The Sumner Tunnel closure from 11pm Fridays – 5am Mondays has caused an increase in traffic from Logan Airport to our parking facility during the afternoons and evenings on Saturdays & Sundays.
-Please give yourself extra time if traveling to and from Logan during these times.
+The Sumner Tunnel closures from 11pm Fridays – 5am Mondays has caused an increase in traffic from Logan Airport to our parking facility during the afternoons and evenings on Saturdays & Sundays.
+Please give yourself extra time if traveling to and from Logan during Sumner Tunnel closure weekends.

 Call Shuttle Now